harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/ecs-container-cpu-hog.md

 ## Introduction

 - ECS Container CPU hog contains chaos to disrupt the state of infra resources.
-The experiment can induce a stress chaos on AWS ECS container using Amazon SSM Run Command, this is carried out by using SSM Docs which is in-built in the experiment for the give chaos experiment.
+The experiment can induce stress chaos on the AWS ECS container using Amazon SSM Run Command, this is carried out by using SSM Docs which is in-built into the experiment for the give chaos experiment.

 - It causes CPU chaos on containers of ECS task with given `CLUSTER_NAME` using an SSM docs for a certain chaos duration.